ganeshramakrishnanbr/jumbo_nocode_gen2/docs/README.md

 # Jumbo No-Code Builder

 A professional, tier-based no-code form builder application built with React and TypeScript.
-This application provides a comprehensive platform for creating dynamic forms with drag-and-drop functionality, real-time preview, persistent SQLite storage, tier-based feature access, and a complete library of 40+ professional form controls.
+This application provides a comprehensive platform for creating dynamic forms with drag-and-drop functionality, real-time preview, persistent SQLite storage, tier-based feature access, Excel template import/export, and a complete library of 40+ professional form controls.

 ## 🚀 Features